-Getting a stronger deadlift is the ultimate symbol of strength.
+Getting a stronger deadlift is the ultimate symbol of strength!
 You know how it is: The bro’s ask, “how much you bench bro?”.
 Real men ask, “So how much you deadlift?”.
-Because real men know that how much **** you can pick up off the floor is the ultimate measure of strength.
+Because real men know that how much **** you can pick up off the floor is the ultimate measure of strength for any man or women!

-This means that improving your form can dramatically increase the amount of weight you can pick up, while also reducing the risk of injury.
-So let’s show your gym bro’s what it means to be a man!
+Improving your form can dramatically increase the amount of weight you can pick up, while also reducing the risk of injury.
+So let’s show your gym Bro’s what it means to be a man!

 First Step Of Dead Lifting